kompetenzbolzen/termgl/Readme.md

 ## Compiling the library

 engine should compile just fine with just the c++ standard librarys.
+The Makefile is set up for clang, but gcc should also work.
 Required Packages:

-    g++
+    clang
     make

-`make` creates two folders in ./build/: lib and inc, wich hold the library and the headers respectively. these can then be copied into your projects directory.
-Run `make run` to build and run the example program.
+`make` creates two folders in `build/`: lib and inc, wich hold the library and the headers respectively. these can then be copied into your projects directory.

+Run `make run` to build and run the example program specified by `$TESTSOURCE` in the Makefile.
+It is not compiled against the library, but just statically linked with the .o-files for easier debugging.
+The same example-programs can also be linked with the dynamic library by using the Makefile in `example/`.

 To build the documentation, install `doxygen` and run `make doc`.